MR-Addict/mdbook-embedify/docs/src/usage.md

 <!-- embed ignore end -->

-See some examples at apps section.
+See more examples at apps section.